gatsbyjs/gatsby/docs/contributing/how-to-make-a-reproducible-test-case.md

 A reproducible test case is a great way to share a specific environment that causes a bug.
 Your reproducible test case is the best way to help people that want to help _you_.

 ## Steps to create a reproducible test case

-- Create a new Gatsby site with a starter, the official `gatsby-starter-minimal` starter is a great 'barebones' starting point here: `gatsby new bug-repro https://github.com/gatsbyjs/gatsby-starter-minimal` There are other Gatsby starters you can use [here](https://www.gatsbyjs.com/starters/)
+- Create a new Gatsby site with the official `gatsby-starter-minimal` starter: `npx gatsby new bug-repro https://github.com/gatsbyjs/gatsby-starter-minimal`
 - Add any Gatsby plugins that relate to the issue.
-For example, if you're having problems with Gatsby MDX you should install and configure [`gatsby-plugin-mdx`](/plugins/gatsby-plugin-mdx/) in the directory of your site (i.e bug-repro).
-Remember to update your `gatsby-config.js` with the plugin you installed and only add plugins that are needed to demonstrate the problem.
+For example, if you're having problems with MDX you should install and configure [`gatsby-plugin-mdx`](/plugins/gatsby-plugin-mdx/).
+Only add plugins that are needed to demonstrate the problem.
 - Add the code needed to recreate the error you've seen.
-- Build the site locally using `gatsby develop` and confirm you’re not seeing any errors.
+- Verify that you're seeing the expected error(s) when running `gatsby develop`/`gatsby build`/`gatsby serve`.
-- Publish the code (your GitHub account is a good place to do this) and then link to it when [creating an issue](https://www.gatsbyjs.com/contributing/how-to-file-an-issue/)
+- Publish the code (your GitHub account is a good place to do this) and then link to it when [creating an issue](/contributing/how-to-file-an-issue/).
+While creating the issue, please give as many details as possible.
+This could also include screenshots of error message in e.g. the terminal or browser.

-- What are you experiencing on your end?
-- Screenshot of the error message and screenshot of browser console
+### Optional steps

+Sometimes it might be necessary that you share additional information with the support team, e.g. when [Gatsby Cloud](/products/cloud/builds) or a CMS is involved.
+Here are some optional steps you can take in improving your minimal reproduction:

+- If your Gatsby Cloud build failed, copy the URL and share it with us.
+If a live URL is misbehaving, also copy that specific URL and describe which behavior you're expecting and what behavior you're actually seeing.
+Screenshots or videos about problems on your site are also appreciated.
+- If your reproduction requires a successful connection to a CMS to build and show the error, please set up a non-production environment for that CMS that we can then use.
+In case that's not possible, please provide specific instructions on which changes we can make inside the environment.

 ## Online Development Environments